 Eastern lubber grasshoppers are very interesting because in the early part of their lifecycle when they are nymphs, their colors are black with a red or yellow stripe, whereas adults are yellow with patterns of red and black.
 They can do significant damage to citrus, vegetable crops, and landscape plants, feeding on the tips or edges of leaves.
 The lubber grasshopper is native to Florida and the Southeastern United States.
-Most birds do not eat them because of their toxins, except the loggerhead shrike, which impales the grasshopper on a thorny bush or fence to denature the toxins before eating it.
+Most birds do not eat the adult lubbers because of their toxins, except the loggerhead shrike, which impales the grasshopper on a thorny bush or fence to denature the toxins before eating it.

+Others wage war on the lubber grasshoppers, killing them by hand squishing, insecticidal sprays or cutting them with scissors.
 If you’re going to use a spray to manage them, spray early in their lifecycle when the grasshoppers are still immature for best results.

 As the grasshoppers grow into adults they are more difficult to kill with chemicals.
 Look for insecticides containing the following active ingredients carbaryl, bifenthrin, cyhalothrin, permethrin, esfenvalerate, and Spinosad for lubber grasshopper control and apply as specified in the label.